nesi/support-docs/docs/Storage/Release_Notes_Long-Term_Storage/Long_Term_Storage_-_Nearline_release_notes_v1.1.0.21.md

 This is a minor release incorporating bug fixes and improvements.

--   Certain server errors when a bad job is submitted now generate a more informative error message in the client program than,
+-   Certain server errors when a bad job is submitted now generate a more informative error message in the client program than, "Internal Server Error."
-    \"Internal Server Error.\"
 -   Nearline client programs now log to the `~/.librarian` directory, so you no longer need to explicitly decorate the Nearline command with complex strings in order to capture basic troubleshooting